CSC-DevOps/Jenkins/README.md

 bakerx pull CSC-DevOps/Images#Spring2020 jenkins
 ```

-Otherwise if you have not updated bakerx, use this hack to add jenkins image to the bakerx registry.
-Note, you will want to run in Git Bash if on Windows:
+🚧 Otherwise, if you have not updated bakerx, use this hack to add jenkins image to the bakerx registry. *Note*: you will want to run in Git Bash if on Windows:

 ```bash
 $ mkdir -p ~/.bakerx/.persist/images/jenkins